oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 ```
 ##### Test looking up a user by their ID

-With Postman, send a request with no body to look up the user with ID 1.
+With Postman, send a request to look up the user with ID 1.
 What URL should you hit to look up that user?
 What type of request should you send?

 A GET request to `http://localhost:3333/scim/v2/Users/1` will look up the appropriate user.
 A successful response should look like this: